suffolklibraries/sljekyll/new-suggestions/meet-the-author/_posts/2020-02-11-meet-the-author-alison-macleod.md

 ![Alison MacLeod](/images/featured/featured-alison-macleod.jpg)

-Alison MacLeod grew up in Canada and lives in Brighton.
-She has a PhD in creative writing and is a Professor of Contemporary Fiction at the University of Chichester.
+Alison MacLeod grew up in Canada and has lived in the UK since 1987.
+Until 2018, she was Professor of Contemporary Fiction at the University of Chichester, where she is now Visiting Professor.
 Her 2013 novel, [<cite>Unexploded</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=1564401), was longlisted for the Booker Prize.
-Her latest book is 2017's short story collection, [<cite>All the Beloved Ghosts</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2332591), and her next novel is due out later this year.
+Her latest book is 2017’s short story collection, [<cite>All the Beloved Ghosts</cite>](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/ENQ/OPAC/BIBENQ?BRN=2332591), and her next novel is due out in late 2020 or early 2021.
+She lives in Brighton.

 ## 1. Who were your literary heroes and influences as you were growing up?